RoyalHaskoningDHV/sam/CONTRIBUTING.md

 %autoreload 2
 ```

-This will reload sam everytime you run a new cell.
+This will reload sam every time you run a new cell.
 For more information abut the autoreload extension, [see the documentation here](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html)

 ## Linting